logo

 Her mother, Stephanie Rodriguez, said she last spoke to her daughter before the event.
 "She was excited to be in Laredo for the holiday weekend.
 We had just celebrated our first Thanksgiving together I hosted in our home," she recalled.

-Rodriguez began contacting the Austin Police Department when she couldn't reach her daughter.
-"No one reached out to me, I was the one who had to place several calls to Austin PD because I couldn't locate her," she said.
+Rodriguez began contacting the Austin Police Department when she was unable to reach her daughter.
+"No one reached out to me.
+I was the one who had to place several calls to Austin PD because I couldn't locate her," she said.

 By that evening, Rodriguez knew something was horribly wrong.
 Aguilera's phone had switched to a different mode.
 Even worse, her texts went unanswered.